 As the fifth pillar of SES, the human aspect is a key factor to consider throughout the process of performance improvements.
 The achieving of the targets set within the Performance Scheme has a direct effect on human factors; it is often difficult to identify these effects in the planning process.
 However, it is important to consider these effects for several reasons, but most importantly in case of any safety implications.

-Some of the current challenges that have been discussed in the industry include the organisation of staffing, change management, maintaining performance when reducing cost and greater flexibility in the target-setting and performance-planning processes.
-Human factor challenges .
+Some of the current challenges that have been discussed in the industry include the organisation of staffing, change management, increasing performance whilst reducing cost and allowing greater flexibility in the target-setting and performance-planning processes.
+Human factor challenges have already arisen in RP1 and RP2 through an increase in the downwards pressure on costs.
+Should this continue in RP3, the EGHD foresees increased adverse impacts on the human dimension.

 It is the objective of this paper to address some of the EGHD’s concerns and how these issues can be adequately addressed in the upcoming RP3 legislations.

 Specific Considerations

-The Group recognises that the proposed changes (SSC/67 paper) to the Performance and Charging Schemes have already been drafted in preparation for the vote on the RP3 legislations at SSC/68 in March 2018.
-This paper offers the EGHD position with the intention of informing any final changes to the RP3 Regulations.
+The EGHD recognises that the proposed changes (SSC/67 paper) to the Performance and Charging Schemes for RP3 have already been put forward.
+This aims to seek opinions on the RP3 legislations at a future meeting of the Single Sky Committee (SSC).
+This paper offers the EGHD position with the intention of informing any consultation processes prior to the vote on the RP3 Regulations.
 The Group has considered three topics that will have the greatest impact on the human dimension during RP3.
 These topics are:

 Target-setting and performance-planning processes;

-Flexibility and predictability during RP3; and,:
+Flexibility and predictability during RP3; and,

 Financial incentives and sanctions.

-Specific considerations of each of these areas are presented in the proceeding section.
+Specific considerations of each of these areas are presented in the proceeding sections.

 Target-setting and performance-planning processes